Gustash/react-native-siri-shortcut/README.md

 This module lets you use the new iOS 12 Siri Shortcuts inside your React Native app.

+You can also use this for <iOS 12 User Activities.

 ## Disclaimer

 This project is in it's very early stages.
 I am adding features and fixing things